Index Date Imputation for Survival Analysis in Externally Controlled Trials with Delayed Treatment Initiation: Acknowledgments

-This manuscript was prepared using data from Datasets NCT01242800 from the NCTN/NCORP Data Archive of the National Cancer Institute’s (NCI’s) National Clinical Trials Network (NCTN).
-Data were originally collected from clinical trial NCT number NCT01242800 "A Randomized Phase III Trial of the Value of Early Local Therapy for the Intact Primary Tumor in Patients with Metastatic Breast Cancer".
+This manuscript was prepared using data from Datasets NCT01107626 from the NCTN/NCORP Data Archive of the National Cancer Institute’s (NCI’s) National Clinical Trials Network (NCTN).
+Data were originally collected from clinical trial NCT number NCT01107626 "Bevacizumab or Pemetrexed Disodium Alone or In Combination After Induction Therapy in Treating Patients With Advanced Non-Squamous Non-Small Cell Lung Cancer".
 All analyses and conclusions in this manuscript are the sole responsibility of the authors and do not necessarily reflect the opinions or views of the clinical trial investigators, the NCTN, the NCORP or the NCI.